 For this project, called 'Evagoras', the Union focused on designing and implementing an efficient and flexible IT cloud infrastructure and application architecture to be utilised by municipalities to enhance process automation, information management and utilisation, but also to provide channels for publishing and optimising the delivery of a full range of electronic services to citizens.
-The project started on 1 January 2021 and is expected to be completed by August 2023.
+The project started on 1 January 2021 and is expected to be completed by the end of 2024.